History is very clear on the fact that small caps outperform larger stocks.

 Here we see that Mega Caps are obscenely overvalued on any historical basis and will likely be underperformers in the years ahead til rectified.

 Large Caps overall are on the high side of historical norms.
-Not a bubble...but hard to make a case for it to move much higher.
+Not quite a bubble yet...but hard to make a case for it to move much higher.

 Gladly we find that small and mid caps are not just a better value than their large cap peers.
 They are also attractively priced versus the long term averages.

 This points to these two groups being solid outperformers going forward.
-In fact, that outperformance seems to have already started this past month:
+In fact, that outperformance seems to have already started the past few months:

-Add up all the above and you understand why I have been pounding the table on a VERY overdue rotation to small and mid caps.
+Add up all the above and you understand why I have been pounding the table for this long overdue rotation to small caps.

 Again, that party may have finally started in August and should keep going for a while as small caps would have to outperform by 37% to match the current valuation of large caps.